Minimal genera of open 4-manifolds: Uncountable families with the same genus functions

-It follows that the smoothings $\Sigma_t$ realize the cardinality of the continuum in ZFC up to diffeomorphisms lifting to $\widetilde X$.
-Their diffeomorphism types realize this cardinality whenever there is a base point for which $\im \pi_1(\widetilde X)\subset \pi_1(X)$ has only countably many images (up to inner automorphism) under the homeomorphism group of $X$ (cf.\ Theorem~\ref{cantor}).
-This is automatically true if $\pi_1(X)$ is finitely generated, since it then has only countably many automorphisms.
-Note that there is no claim about 3-manifolds at infinity in the spirit of Remark~\ref{H3}(b).
-The proof shows that any sequence of 3-manifolds approaching the end of some $\Sigma_t$ can also be found in $\Sigma$ (and similarly for $\widetilde X$), but the converse fails: If $\Sigma$ is the standard smooth structure on $\R^4$, then every compact subset is surrounded by a smooth 3-sphere, whereas this fails for the smoothings $\Sigma_t$ arising in the proof (and for all exotic $\R^4$'s if the 4-dimensional smooth Poincar\'e Conjecture holds).
+It follows that the smoothings $\Sigma_t$ realize uncountably many diffeomorphism types whenever there is a base point for which $\im \pi_1(\widetilde X)\subset \pi_1(X)$ has only countably many images (up to inner automorphism) under the homeomorphism group of $X$, as is automatically true if $\pi_1(X)$ is finitely generated.
+Note that there is no claim about 3--manifolds at infinity in the spirit of Remark~\ref{H3}(b).
+The proof shows that any sequence of 3--manifolds approaching the end of some $\Sigma_t$ can also be found in $\Sigma$ (and similarly for $\widetilde X$), but the converse fails: If $\Sigma$ is the standard smooth structure on $\R^4$, then every compact subset is surrounded by a smooth 3--sphere, whereas this fails for the smoothings $\Sigma_t$ arising in the proof (and for all exotic $\R^4$'s if the 4--dimensional smooth Poincar\'e Conjecture holds).

-We can now upgrade our work to realize our previously exhibited genus functions by uncountably many smoothings (up to diffeomorphism) whenever the definiteness condition is satisfied.
-Here is a sample:
+All of our previously exhibited genus functions can now be realized by uncountably many diffeomorphism types whenever the definiteness condition is satisfied \cite{MinGen}.
+Here are some highlights:

-\begin{cor}[a] Suppose an orientable $X$ is an $\R^2$-bundle over a closed, orientable surface $F$.
+\begin{cor}[a] Suppose an orientable $X$ is an $\R^2$--bundle over a closed, orientable surface $F$.
 Then for any $g'\ge g(F)$ there are uncountably many smoothings for which the minimal genus of a generator of ${\rm H}_2(X)$ is $g'$.
 If $F$ is nonorientable, the same holds for smoothings of $X$ with minimal genus $g'-1$ in the canonical double cover of $X$, provided that $g'\equiv g(F)$ mod 2.
-These smoothings admit Stein structures oriented with $e(X)\le 0$, with the exceptions given in Theorem~\ref{bundle}(c).
+These smoothings admit Stein structures oriented with $e(X)\le 0$, with the exceptions given in Theorem~\ref{bundle}.

-\item[b)] For an end-sum of $\R^2$-bundles $X_i$ over surfaces, one can distinguish infinitely many smoothings (uncountably many for an infinite end-sum) by the genus function as in Examples~\ref{bundles}(b,c), and each resulting genus function is realized by uncountably many diffeomorphism types provided that all $X_i$ are orientable with Euler numbers of the same sign (allowing 0), or that each orientable $X_i$ has $e=0$.
+\item[b)] For an end-sum of $\R^2$--bundles $X_i$ over surfaces, one can distinguish infinitely many smoothings (uncountably many for an infinite end-sum) by the genus function as in Example~\ref{bundles}(b), and each resulting genus function is realized by uncountably many diffeomorphism types provided that all $X_i$ are orientable with Euler numbers of the same sign (allowing 0), or that each orientable $X_i$ has $e=0$.